Mark Rubin (musician): Post-Bad Livers career

+Jew of Oklahoma

 In 2015, Rubin released a solo album, "Southern Discomfort", which contains nine original songs and three covers.

-In 2017 he release his first truly "solo" effort, "Songs for the Hangman's Daughter," recording 11 original compositions accompanied by either guitar, banjo or mandolin.
+In 2017 he released his first truly "solo" effort, "Songs for the Hangman's Daughter," recording 11 original compositions accompanied by either guitar, banjo or mandolin.
 Rubin explores themes centered around the duality of being a Jewish identified Southern Musician and tours solo across the US and Canada.